brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 ---

 # Revision History

+R1 [@P1858R1] was presented in EWGI in Prague [@EWGI.Prague].
+An ambiguity in pack indexing was pointed out, which is resolved here (see [pack indexing](#pack-indexing-ambiguity).
+The structured bindings simplification was split out into its own paper, [@P2120R0], and this paper includes a new [discussion](#one-paper-or-many) on the merits of splitting it into multiple papers.

 R0 [@P1858R0] was presented in EWGI in Belfast [@EWGI.Belfast], where further work was encouraged (9-4-1-0-0).
 Since then, several substantial changes have